- Fix Excel Cannot Open The File Because the Extension Is Not Valid on Windows [5 Fixes]

 2. Back Up Excel File Automatically

 If you modify and change your worksheet frequently, turning on the AutoSave feature is a good idea.
-Or, you can manually copy and backup your file to another safe location in case of accident.
+Or, you can manually copy and backup your file to another safe location in case of an accident.

 "Excel cannot open the file '(filename)' .xlsx because the file format for file extension is not valid" is a normal error that you can face while opening an Excel file.
 With the help of the above methods, this error can easily be resolved without data loss.